CS 70

 These are generators with a C-style interface, and are not of particularly high quality.
 Although widely used in various code that makes casual use of random numbers, don't use them in CS 70.

 For CS 70, we have provided a simple library for generating random numbers.
 Our library is a wrapper for a very robust pseudorandom number generator.
-It is included in the CS 70 student Docker image.
+It is preinstalled on the CS 70 server.

 Our library generates random unsigned integers with 32 bits.
 Hence, it is named randuint32.